mlflow/mlflow/docs/source/models.rst

 inluding ``sktime`` library, various MLflow utilities as well as the MLflow ``pyfunc`` module which is required to add the ``pyfunc`` specification to the MLflow model configuration.
 Note also the import of the ``flavor`` module itself.
-This will be passed to the :py:func:`mlflow.models.Model.log()` method to log the model as an artifact to the current MLflow run.
+This will be passed to the :py:func:`mlflow.models.Model.log()` method to log the model as an artifact to the current Mlflow run.

 .. code-block:: python